m-spangenberg/qr-vcard-generator/README.md

 ### __Description__

-This desktop application allows a user to enter contact details into a GUI that then generates a quick response code image that can then be scanned by a mobile device with a QR code scanner.
-The purpose of using a QR code is the ability to embed contact details in object like business cards, resumes or even artwork.
+This is a single purpose desktop application that allows a user to enter contact details into a GUI that then generates a quick response code image.
+These QR code images can be scanned by most modern mobile devices that have a camera.
+QR code images allow for the ability to embed contact details on business cards, resumes, or even artwork.

 The reason I chose this project was to learn how to create micro-applications for niche use-cases, and in turn learn more lightweight ways of presenting code functionality to end-users in non-technical settings.
 My reasoning being that good programmers should be able to help non-programmers solve problems by creating tools that simplify tasks and processes.